About the Montague Branch

 Something that makes the Montague Branch unique is the collection of art work that is displayed throughout the library.
 Several paintings depict local scenes and were created by local artists.
 Some have been donated to the library, while others are on loan.
 This special collection attracts visitors from around the country.
 Another unique feature of the library’s collection is the Michigan Section.
 Topics range from local cookbooks, Michigan history and Montague High School yearbooks.
 These items are separated from the rest of the collection and provide patrons with a look into the local area.

-Over the past several years the programs have increased in number, including over 100 programs in 2018.
-In addition to weekly Storytimes and yearly Summer Reading programs for all ages, the library now offers more programs for families.
-Family Fun Nights take place once a month and typically include crafts, games, music, snacks and cultural components.
-Themes for these programs have included Dog Man, Superheroes and Harry Potter.
-The library also has weekly Lego programs.
-More program offerings for adults has increased the number of people visiting the library.
-In 2018, nearly 22,000 people visited the library and over 3,700 attended its programs.
+Over the past several years the programs have increased in number.
+In addition to Storytimes and yearly Summer Reading programs for all ages, the library offers programs for families.
+Family Fun Nights include crafts, games, music, snacks and cultural components.

 One of the Muskegon Area District’s new initiatives is the Muskegon Storyville Villages at three of its branch locations.
-One of the Villages will be installed at the Montague Branch.
+One of the Villages is installed at the Montague Branch.
 Storyville is an interactive, early literacy, child-size area within the library that consists of themed areas of play, learning and books.
-The Storyville village theme will include a weather zone, beach zone, and a submarine.
-Construction is expected to begin in late 2019.
-This will be a wonderful Montague addition for the community and visitors alike.
+The Storyville village theme includes a weather zone, beach zone, and a submarine.